 A group of proteins call molecular chaperones are of particular interest to Dr. Xu.
 These proteins function to ensure that other proteins will fold correctly into their native structures.
 For years, the concept of molecular chaperones was foreign to many people and it was not clear how it might work.
 During his postdoctoral work, Dr. Xu determined the structure of one of the most interesting molecular chaperones called GroEL, in complex with its co-chaperone GroES.
 The structure was considered as a landmark in the field as it clearly reveals the molecular mechanism regarding the function of GroEL.

-- Research Assistant Professor, Life Sciences Institute
+- Research Associate Professor, Life Sciences Institute

 - Faculty Mentor, Chemical Biology Doctoral Program